4 Major Reasons You Need a Business Blog

 Create Personal Connections

 One of the best reasons to set up a blog for your business website is to cultivate PERSONAL connections with your existing and potential customers.
 One drawback to selling or marketing online is that you tend to lose the face-to-face communication that allows you to create a personal connection with your buyers.
-Your customers often don’t get a good idea of WHO they’re buying from and if they don’t have a personal connection with you and your brand, they’ll be less likely to turn into repeat customers.
+Your customers often don’t get a good idea of WHO they’re buying from, and if they don’t have a personal relationship with you and your brand, they’ll be less likely to turn into repeat customers.

 Boost Site Traffic

 Did you know that a company that posts 16 or more blogs per month gets 3.5 times more traffic than a company with zero to four blogs per month?
 It’s a numbers game, really.
-More blogs gives buyers more ways to find you.
+More blogs give buyers more ways to find you.

 When we say “creative use” of SEO, we mean using those keywords in a way that feels organic and natural.
 Put yourself in the buyer’s shoes.
 How would they find you—and only you—by searching online?
 What are they looking for that you can provide?
 These are the search terms you’ll use.
 Cold and impersonal blogs peppered with generic keywords may do the exact opposite and send your client base running elsewhere!